Sharath-Chandra-Reddy-Gouni/InfiniteDraws-Creations/README.txt

 giving us https error.
 We able to find out the solution in the end.
 We have to send collaboration request to partner github ID and after accepting the request, start cloning the repository, and after that, migration will be executed on each system to run the code.

+Task Division:
+we workked on single system from sharath's laptop and then cloned the repository, We worked together till we able to clone the Github respository.
+2024-02-21 (1800)
+Sharath completed the task in which he placed the video on welcome page as a logo of the company.
+Parvinder and shreyas create the README file and done update in timely manner.

+2024-02-22 (1300)
+Parvinder updated the SeedData in which he added more items with the help of their team-mates.
+Syreyas again update the README file.